 Hairstyles and makeup should be neat and natural.
 Extreme fads, such as Mohawks, extreme spikes, etc., that call attention to the person and distract from the learning environment, are not permitted.
 Hair may be colored, but the color must be a natural color such as blonde, brown, red or black.
-Unnatural colors, such as purple or green are not permitted.
+Un-natural colors, such as purple, green, or neon/iridescent red are not permitted.
+Hair accessories and clothing items must not be distracting to the learning environment.
+This includes tiaras or other costume items.